soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

 </tabs>
 {% endhighlight %}

-This would dynamically set the Array index `2`, so element number `3` in the Array.
-We can utilise `$attrs` in the `link` function to obtain the attribute's presence, and set the index that way, or if the `$attrs.active` doesn't exist or is falsy (`0` evaluates to `false` so it'll fallback to `0` anyway), it'll fallback to setting the initial tab's index.
+This would set the tab at Array index `2` (so the third element in the Array).
+We can utilise `$attrs` in the `link` function to obtain the attribute's presence, and set the index that way, or if the `$attrs.active` doesn't exist or is falsy (`0` evaluates to `false` so it'll fall back to `0` anyway), it'll fall back to setting the initial tab's index.

 {% highlight javascript %}
 function tabs() {